 UMAT scores can be used for admission to any of the UMAT Consortium universities ONLY in the year following the test.
 For example, results from UMAT2018 can be used for undergraduate medicine or health science courses beginning in 2019 but NOT 2020.
 Do not register for UMAT2018 unless you are planning to apply for a course commencing in 2019 AND you meet the eligibility criteria specified in the UMAT2018 Information Booklet.

-An online UMAT Statement of Results will be made available to all candidates in late September.
+An online UMAT Statement of Results will be made available to all candidates in mid September.
 Candidates receive a score for each of the three constructs (Logical Reasoning and Problem Solving, Understanding People, Non-verbal Reasoning), together with an Overall score, and an overall percentile rank to give you an indication of how well you performed against other UMAT candidates.

 The Overall score is an unweighted aggregate of the three construct scores statistically calculated from several decimal places.

 Each of the 3 construct scores is expressed on a scale of 0 to 100.
 These are not percentage marks.

 The Overall UMAT Score is calculated using the following formula:

 Score 1 + Score 2 + Score 3

 Please note: The Overall score is calculated to several decimal places and then rounded.
 The Overall score is calculated before the rounding of section scores.
 It is not possible for candidates to replicate this process.
 See this link for more information.